 Outputs are what comes out of our business activities.
 Impacts describe how our business activities and our outputs affect the world around us.

 Our strategy defines how Suominen will achieve its vision and the targets set for this strategy period.
-In the execution of the strategy, we will focus on developing four key areas.
+It has three cornerstones that depict how we plan to execute the strategy and what aspects we will improve in our operations in order to be successful.

 In general, nonwoven fabrics are broadly defined as sheet or web structures bonded together by entangling fiber or filaments (and by perforating films) mechanically, thermally, or chemically.
 They are flat, porous sheets that are made directly from separate fibers or from molten plastic or plastic film.
 They are not made by weaving or knitting and do not require converting the fibers to yarn.